samaragr/helpful_notes/Docker/Docker - Info.md

 - containers - only lives as long as the process is alive, will not just run an OS
 - user access map ports from docker host to docker container for web access
 - persist data - map a directory on host to container directory
-- establish duplicate connection to docker host to detach
+- establish duplicate connection to docker host to detach from container
 - Dockerfile - instruction/argument
 - registry (dockerhub [docker.io] )- upload/pull images
 - files stored under `/var/lib/docker`